eNKay2408/freeCodeCamp-Projects/README.md

 - **Introduction**: Thanks to building this PRJ, I already know the common formats of foreign phone numbers, XD
 - **Skills**: Regular Expressions, Basic Algorithmic Thinking, Advanced Array Methods, Functional Programming
 - **Purposes**: Check valid phone numbers through common formats

+## 4. Cash Register - Stage 04
+- **Introduction**: Today, we will open a store and you will be the cashier.
+Don't worry, with this application your work will be much easier